kubermatic/kubermatic/docs/proposals/improve-addons.md

     - git → a git repository from which to pull the manifests.
 This was considered to be especially useful by Kubermatic PS who work directly with customers
     - helm → a helm repository to pull charts from.
 Only compatible with rendering method helm
   - constraints.
 These describe conditions that must apply for an add-on to be compatible with a user cluster.
 Possible constraints are:
-    - kkp-version →semVer range that describes compatible KKP versions
+    - kkp-version → semVer range that describes compatible KKP versions
-    - k8s-version →semVer range that describes compatible k8s versions
+    - k8s-version → semVer range that describes compatible k8s versions
   - values → These are values that can be used for overwriting defaults.
 We think this field will be required for Application if a customer is using a private registry.
 So application can be configured

 An example CR could look like this: